Do you feel overwhelmed by how much there is to do around the house? Enlist your children with our list of 12 Chores for Kids They Can Do Themselves!

 Are you like me and do too much for your kids?

-Do you want to teach your kids responsibilities on the limited amount of time that you have?
+Do you want to teach your kids responsibilities with the limited amount of time that you have?

 It is so important to teach our kids to be responsible now so they can be responsible as adults!
 We TEACH THEM RESPONSIBILITY by giving them chores (or in our house, we call them jobs) to do to help the household run effectively!